EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 ## Goals

 1. Backwards-compatibility with existing Fluent 2 tokens.
-Transparent update to customers
+Transparent update to customers.

 2. Unified token API with other Fluent 2 implementations, e.g. Fluent Web Components and WinUI

 ## Non-goals

-1. Modify, deprecate, or remove existing tokens
+1. Modify, deprecate, or remove existing tokens.

-2. Require existing themes to consume the new tokens
+2. Require existing themes to consume the new tokens.

 # Proposed changes

 ## Solution summary

-We propose adding a new token layer to effectively complete the existing system that was originally introduced with the v9 theme shape, which lacked component-specific tokens.
+We propose extending the token layer to effectively complete the existing system that was originally introduced with the v9 theme shape, which lacked component-specific tokens.

-The changes needed to do this will be _additive_, rather than a replacement.
+The changes needed to do this will be **additive**, rather than a replacement.
 The proposal consists of 3 elements:

 1. New expanded tokens: Semantic and Control tokens

-2. Expose Semantic and Control tokens in Theme
+2. Expose Semantic tokens in Theme via `tokens/src/types.ts`

 3. Update components to optionally consume Control tokens with fallbacks to Semantic if Control in Theme is absent.
-Similarly if Semantics are absent in Theme then fallback to Alias tokens (Fluent 2)
+Similarly if Semantics are absent in Theme then fallback to Alias tokens (Fluent 2).

 ## New extended tokens